William Conway (Irish republican)

-William Conway (1902- 9 June 1976) was born in Ballycrenode in 1902, Co Tipperary.
-Son of Timothy and Anastasia Conway and brother to 6 siblings, 5 brothers and 1 sister.
-Mr William Conway was a member of the Irish Republican Army and among the founders of the Young Ireland Hurling Club.
+William Conway (1902- 9 June 1976) was born in Ballycrenode, County Tipperary in 1902.
+He was the son of Timothy and Anastasia Conway and brother to 6 siblings, 5 brothers and 1 sister.
+William Conway was a member of the Irish Republican Army and among the founders of the Young Ireland Hurling Club.

 Background

-His father was a farmer.
-William Conway joined the IRA as a member of the North Tipperary IRA from 1917 to 1919.
+The son of a farmer, William Conway joined the IRA as a member of the North Tipperary IRA from 1917 to 1919.
 He came to Dublin and worked as a barman with his brother James near Lower Mount Street where they rented a place.
 Once in Dublin, he joined the branch of G Company 3rd Battalion of the Dublin Brigade.
-While working in Mount Street and met Sean Hyde who came into his shop.
-They discussed the spies, or the Murder Gang, on Mount Street.
+While working in Mount Street, he met Sean Hyde who had come into his shop.

 Bloody Sunday (22 Lower Mount Street)

 On 22 November 1921, his lodgings were raided by the military over the Bloody Sunday murders.
 The raiding party found pamphlets (illegal) a first aid kit, filed dressings, some maps, and a compass.
 He was arrested with his brother Jim and taken to the bridewell RIC barracks.

-During a police lineup on 1 December he was identified by Nellie Stapleton, a witness and maid at 22 Lower Mount Street, as being one of the people she saw during the assassination of Lieutenant Angliss.
-He was charged with Murder.
+During a police lineup on 1 December, he was identified by Nellie Stapleton, a witness and maid at 22 Lower Mount Street, as being one of the people she saw during the assassination of Lieutenant Angliss.
+He was charged with murder.

-On 15 December he was taken to Kilmainham Gaol along with 3 other suspects Frank Teeling, Edward Potter, and Daniel Healy.
+On 15 December 1921 he was taken to Kilmainham Gaol along with three other suspects: Frank Teeling, Edward Potter, and Daniel Healy.

 Kilmainham Gaol escape

-On the night of 14 February 1921, a daring escape from Kilmainham Gaol was masterminded by Michael Collins and his command.
-Frank Teeling, Ernie O’Malley, and Simon Donnelly escaped from the Gaol on the pretext of a transfer order, and after some guards were bribed.
-After Frank Teeling escaped, William Conway, who said he was in the cell next door told of the incident is a letter to the pensions board statement, that he took Frank Teeling's overcoat from his cell when he heard that bloodhounds were being brought in to search for the prisoners; thus removing the scent for the dogs.
-Following the prisoner escape by Frank Teeling from Kilmainham Jail on 14 February, the Under Secretary James MacMahon hastily arranged under curfew, for the transfer of 24 high risk prisoners including Conway to Mountjoy Jail during the night of 16 February 1921.
+On the night of 14 February 1921, an escape from Kilmainham Gaol was masterminded by Michael Collins and his command.
+Frank Teeling, Ernie O'Malley, and Simon Donnelly escaped from the prison on the pretext of a transfer order, and after some guards were bribed.
+After Frank Teeling escaped, William Conway, who said he was in the cell next door told of the incident in a letter to the pensions board statement, that he took Frank Teeling's overcoat from his cell when he heard that bloodhounds were being brought in to search for the prisoners; thus removing the scent for the dogs.
+Following the prisoner escape by Frank Teeling from Kilmainham Jail on 14 February, the Under Secretary James MacMahon hastily arranged, under curfew, for the transfer of 24 high risk prisoners including Conway to Mountjoy Jail during the night of 16 February 1921.